 Welcome to Year 8

-The Head of Year is Mrs S Short.
-She is supported by a strong team of form tutors.
+The Head of Year is Mr M Wright.
+He is supported by a strong team of form tutors.

 The team can be emailed at any time to answer relevant queries or questions.
 Subject queries should be addressed to the subject teachers (see Curriculum for Heads of Department).
 For any other queries please see the full list of staff emails.

 Key Academic Focus

 Year 8 is when students build and extend what has been established in Year 7, working hard towards their end of KS3 exams.
 The school has an extensive range of opportunities open to students and every student is encouraged to participate in a variety of activities outside the curriculum.

 Every year in secondary education is important and students in Year 8 need to build on their knowledge, skills and understanding from the previous year and develop these further in order to ensure continued success.